Allergies to Trees or Grasses can Result in Reactions to Food

 What is a Food Allergy?

-Each IgE antibody is specific to one type of allergen, but some types of environmental substances (such as pollen or grass) or foods have several components that have protein sequences that can produce allergy.
-Using a food as an example, a person with a “milk allergy” may produce IgE antibodies to β-Lactoglobulin or α-Lactalbumin — two completely different proteins found in the whey fraction of milk, or they may be allergic to casein, a protein that makes up another fraction of milk.
-A person with a milk allergy may produce specific IgE antibodies to α-Lactalbumin but not to β-Lactoglobulin, or to casein but not the others.
-Or, they may allergic to all three.
+Each IgE antibody is specific to one type of allergen.
+For example, a person with a “milk allergy” may produce IgE antibodies to β-Lactoglobulin or α-Lactalbumin—two different proteins found in the whey fraction of milk—or they may be allergic to casein.
+Similarly, a person allergic to a tree pollen may produce IgE antibodies to only one protein in that pollen, or to several.

-Oral Allergy Syndrome (OAS) – pollen allergy
+Oral Allergy Syndrome (OAS) – Pollen Allergy

 If a person has seasonal allergies in the early spring, it is most likely caused by allergies to tree pollen [2], and as many as 50%—70% of people who are allergic to birch pollen will have Oral Allergy Syndrome [3,4].
+Alder is another common pollen allergen that results in OAS, as is latex found in rubber trees.

 Final Thoughts…